Major in Jewish Studies

 1. Introductory course, 3 credit hours.
 JS 1002 or 1002W: Introduction to Jewish Studies, JS 1040: Introduction to Modern Jewish History, or JS 1010: Introduction to Judaism.

 2. Language, 6 credit hours.
-A year of modern Hebrew (Hebrew 2201–2202, Intermediate Hebrew) or biblical Hebrew (REL 5120, Intermediate Hebrew).* Proficiency at the level of intermediate Hebrew can be demonstrated through testing.
+Two semesters of Intermediate Hebrew (Hebrew 2201–2202) or biblical Hebrew (REL 5120) are required.* Alternatively, students may take an exam to prove intermediate-level proficiency.
 If this option is exercised, students will take an additional 6 credit hours of electives toward the major. *In place of biblical or modern Hebrew, interested students may substitute one of the following languages of the Jewish people: Rabbinic Hebrew, Aramaic, Yiddish, Ladino, or Judaeo-Arabic.
 For languages not presently taught at Vanderbilt, proficiency at the intermediate level may be demonstrated through an exam administered by a designated member of the Jewish Studies faculty.
 If this option is exercised, students will take an additional 6 credit hours of electives toward the major.